 Secure Trust Bank generates demand for its deposit products either directly through its website or through marketing activity through best buy tables with over half of customers referred via online aggregators.
 We are not aware of any threats to the ongoing viability of such aggregators and consequently we consider the risks to our deposit distribution channels to be low.
 We have direct access to our existing depositors and we have been able to implement an appropriate retention strategy to sustain deposits.
-As the asset side of the balance sheet has contracted, we have amended back book deposit interest rates in line with overall market rates.
+As the asset side of the balance sheet has contracted, we have repriced the back book in line with overall market rates.